nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: Jupiter theme captcha incompatible with ExactDN
 * fixed: prevent calls to php_uname when it is disabled
 * fixed: MacOS X installer for PNGOUT
+* fixed: prevent notices due to empty output from exec()

 = 4.1.3 =
 * fixed: infinite loop when removing invalid API key